 When determining your property’s assessed value, BC Assessment considers the information found on the registered strata plan, including the unit’s actual size.
 Although units may appear similar or identical, they may actually be different sizes and contain features that account for the difference in value.
 Your unit might have a better location in the building or view.
 There may also be differences in upgrades or finishing quality between the units.

-For more information on the valuation of strata property, contact BC Assessment
+For more information on the valuation of strata property, please visit our BC Assessment Contact page.

 Disclaimer: Where information presented is different from legislation, legislation shall prevail.